passionbull/IoTSwitch/README.md

-# IoTSwitcher
+# IoTSwitch
-IoTSwitcher makes switch on/off automatically.
+IoTSwitch makes switch on/off automatically.

 ## Contents
 - [What it is](#what-is-it)